adityajain-Infobeans/Addon-Beans-Frontend/README.md

 ##### Skill Sets
-- HR can add, remove or update skill sets to/from the database.
+- HR can add, remove or update skillsets to/from the database.
-- Validation to prevent duplication entry for skill set is there.
+- Validation to prevent duplication entry for skill set.

 ##### Clients
 - HR can add, remove or update clients to/from the database.
-- Validation to prevent duplication entry for clients is there.
+- Validation to prevent duplication entry for clients.

 # Commands